top of page

 For some, echolalia blurs into spiritual experience.
 A phrase like “Trust yourself” repeating during meditation could be interpreted as clairaudience—a phenomenon where the mind projects inner wisdom into perceived external messages.
 This overlaps with research on hyper-vigilant states in anxiety, where heightened awareness amplifies ordinary mental patterns.

-Step 1: Body Scanning
+Step 2: Body Scanning

-• Body scan precision: Systematically relax areas like the jaw (linked to vocal tension) and hands (associated with action inhibition).
+• Gently scan your body for tension, noticing where sensations arise.
+Systematically relax areas like the jaw (linked to vocal tension), the tongue, and hands (associated with action inhibition).
+On a Neurological basis, deep breathing activates the parasympathetic nervous system, reducing cortisol levels that fuel repetitive thought loops.

-Step 2: Temporal Revisitation Technique
+Step 3: Temporal Revisitation Technique

-Step 3: Slow-Motion Analysis
+Step 4: Slow-Motion Analysis

 • Interrogate the echo: Ask silently: Does this phrase relate to a person, event, or fear from that moment?
+What does it tell me?
+Identify the Root, understand that the repeated sound is not the enemy—it’s a messenger.
+The true discomfort often comes from the unresolved feeling or memory beneath the sound.

-Step 4: Emotion Mapping
+Step 5: Emotion Mapping

 • Somatic tracking: If a tightened chest arises when the echo starts, note it as “physical regret” rather than abstract sound.
+Allow Release by gently observing and acknowledging the underlying emotion, you may find the echo loses its grip.

 • Phrase substitution: Replace the looped phrase with an emotional label: Instead of “I can’t stop,” try “I feel overwhelmed.”